atom/atom/docs/proposals/private-beta-timeline.md

 ## Proposed Timeline

-1. **October 30st** - Internal launch - persuade as many githubers to switch as possible.
+1. **October 30st** - Internal launch - persuade as many githubbers to switch as possible.

 1. Triage bugs and identify what needs to be fixed before private alpha.
 Maybe